Orleans County, Vermont: Judicial

 The District Court is located at 217 Main Street, Newport, Vermont, as is the State Attorney.

 The District court presiding judge is Howard E. VanBenthuysen.
 The Court Manager is Gaye Paquette.
 The State's Attorney (elected) is Farzana Leyva.

-The sheriff's office and jail facilities are located at 5578 US Rte 5, Newport, Vermont.
+The sheriff's office is located at 5578 US Rte 5, Newport, Vermont.
 The sheriff (elected) is Jennifer Harlow.
 She was appointed originally by governor Phil Scott to fill the remaining vacancy from Kirk Martin, who retired.

 The sheriff's department made national news in 2012, when a driver of a large tractor deliberately drove over and wrecked at least six cruisers, out of a fleet of 11.
 The driver was apparently annoyed at having been previously arrested by the city of Newport police, and not the sheriff.

 Legislators

 The Orleans Senate district includes most of Orleans County, as well as parts of Caledonia County and Franklin County.
+It is represented in the Vermont Senate by Samuel Douglass (politician) (R), who announced his resignation on October 17th 2025, effective as of Monday 20th, due to his participation in the offensive jokes made in a Young Republican group chat.

 The Essex Senate district includes the Towns of Derby, Holland, and Morgan, the City of Newport, all in Orleans County, as well as parts of Caledonia County and Essex County.
 It is represented in the Vermont Senate by Russ Ingalls (R).